yuripiffer/ad-campaign-delivery/README.md

   - Returns 200 status when a campaign match is found with id and bid,
   - Returns 204 when no campaign was found,
   - Returns 400+ status with formatted error.

+The bid value will be deducted from the budget of the campaign.

 OBS: At the moment, the code is considering as authorized the TCF token with personalized ads values 1 and 4 and vendor 1231.
   - curl example with authorized token: